-Buying Shiba Inu with cash isn't common in the US, but it can still be done with a platform like Robinhood.
+Buying Shiba Inu with cash isn't common in the US, but it can still be done.

-There are a few other ways to buy SHIB with cash:
+There are a few ways to buy SHIB with cash:

 Shiba Inu ATMs.
 You can purchase SHIB with cash using a specialized Shiba Inu ATM.
 These can be found in many major cities in the US.
 You will still need to hand over some photo ID and pass a Know Your Customer (KYC) check.